Surgical care practitioners

 More information on the surgical care practitioner role, including what training and qualifications they have and how they work within the NHS.

-Surgical care practitioners (SCPs) are registered healthcare professionals (nurses, operating department practitioners or other allied health professionals) who have extended the scope of their practice to work as a member of a surgical team.
-They perform surgical intervention and preoperative/ postoperative care under the supervision and direction of a consultant.
+Surgical care practitioners (SCPs) are registered non-medical healthcare professionals (nurses, operating department practitioners or other allied health professionals) who have extended the scope of their practice by completing an accredited training programme.
+They work as members of surgical team and can perform surgical interventions and pre- and post-operation care to patients, to a pre-determined level of autonomy and supervision (case-by-case), under the direction and supervision of the operating surgeon.

 What can surgical care practitioners do?

-The role encompasses pre, intra and post-operative care.
-Under the direction of a consultant surgeon, the SCP can:
+The role encompasses pre-, peri- and post-operative care.
+Under the direction of a senior surgeon, the SCP can:

-- perform preoperative assessments, including clinical history taking and physical examination
+- perform preoperative assessments, including clinical examination and enhanced recovery education as directed by the surgical team

 - enhance the communication links between theatre, patient and ward

-- assist with the preparation of the patient, including urinary catheterization and venepuncture, patient positioning and preparation
+- assist with the preparation of the patient, including male and female catheterization and venepuncture, patient positioning and preparation

 - offer some technical and operative procedures according to their scope of practice

-- carry out post-operative care – including wound assessment and management
+- carry out post-operative care – including wound assessment and identification of surgical problems and complications

 What training and qualifications do surgical care practitioners have?